GllmR/minitchat/README.md

 _A cool chat in NodeJs_

 ### Features :
-- No connexion, no password, no email, nothing
+- No connexion, no password, no email
-- Display last messages
+- Display last 100 messages
 - Highlight links automatically
 - Display connected users list
 - System notifications